anconprotocol/docs/docs/api/metadata.md

 Once is submitted to a onchain solution, any offchain operation can be properly validated onchain for any proofs.

-## Staking and Validators

-Ancon Protocol will implement a smart contract based validator approach, where the incentives will be to batch proofs operations, validate them, and then submit or commit to protocol header updates.
-Using $ANCON token, validators will be able to stake and obtain a income by supporting the protocol.

-## Onchain metadata

-To use DID identifier with onchain metadata:

-### Smart contracts

-1. Install or place `AnconProtocol.sol`
-2. The NFT Dapp or App will use these calls: `verifyProof`, `submitPacketWithProof`, `enrollL2Account` and `updateProtocolHeader`.
-3. Before starting, create a DID account and obtain the CID and username of the DID.
-4. Execute a hybrid smart contract and send the result as input for the next call.
-5. Prepare a Packet, which is the cross chain message, fill the packet message with the values returned from node API.
-6. Use your recently activated DID identifier to sign the message , and send it to  `submitPacketWithProof` for transaction.
-7. Once proof is submitted to L1, your packet is validated and anchored.

-### Client

-1. Use Node API to registerd DIDs.
-2. Following API requires DID authentication:
-- Any write DAG operation (JSON or CBOR)
-- Any hybrid smart contract transaction
-3. Following onchain operations requires gas and protocol fees:
-- `enrollL2Acccount`
-- `submitPacketWithProof`
-- `updateProtocolHeader`
-4. Verifiable DID with KYC (only Panama) has a KYC cost to verify ID.

 ## AnconProtocol.sol